 Blood Bones & Butter

-Book-Treks great, Blood Bones & Butter by Gabrielle Hamilton.
+Book-Treks favorite, Blood, Bones & Butter by Gabrielle Hamilton.

 Glass Castle-esque memoir.
 Gabrielle Hamilton learns butchering and natural cooking from erratic eccentric parents in a ramshackle Pennsylvania silk mill.
 When she finds herself on her own at 14, she survives by working in catering and camp kitchens from Northampton to New York City.
 Sporting scars, tatoos, and drug history of a migrant cook, she develops into a wife, mother, featured food writer and James Beard award-winning chef.
 Her acclaimed East Village restaurant, Prune, opened 1999.